About the Andrew Heiskell Braille and Talking Book Library

 Fiction and nonfiction selections range from classics to bestsellers in many subject areas.
 There is also a meeting room for concerts, lectures, and other special events.
 Public programs are barrier-free and are open to the general public, free of charge.
 Staff at the Andrew Heiskell Library also conduct one-on-one computer classes using assistive technology.
 If you are interested, contact the library to schedule an appointment.

-The Andrew Heiskell Braille and Talking Book Library opened in its current location on West 20 Street in 1991.
+The Andrew Heiskell Braille and Talking Book Library opened in its current location on West 20 Street on December 12, 1991.
 Formerly the Library for the Blind and Physically Handicapped, the facility was renamed in honor of the former chairman of The New York Public Library's Board of Trustees who served from 1981 to 1990.
 The library is a Regional Library of the National Library Service for the Blind and Physically Handicapped of the Library of Congress, serving New York City for braille and talking books and Long Island, NY for braille books.

 40 West 20th Street (between 5th and 6th Avenues), New York, NY 10011-4211 Map & Directions